 10 Fun Areas of Opportunity in Design and the Creative Arts

 Creative industries are an increasingly important part of Canada's economy.
-In fact, the nation's cultural sector was estimated to be worth almost $85 billion in 2007 alone—accounting for about 7.4 percent of the country's real GDP.* And new companies in this space keep appearing.
+In fact, according to Action Canada, the nation's cultural sector was estimated to be worth almost $85 billion in 2007 alone—accounting for about 7.4 percent of the country's real GDP.
+And new companies in this space keep appearing.
 From coast to coast, fresh opportunities are sprouting up for people with the right combinations of creative and technical skills.

 For example, did you know that the Greater Toronto Area (GTA) now has the third-largest talent pool of designers in North America?
 It's a fact.
 Only New York and Boston have more design professionals.
 But designers are in high demand across many other regions of Canada as well.

 Here are 10 of the best fields to consider as a creative Canadian:

 This enjoyable field is all about solving interesting communication challenges visually.
 From logos to brochures to product packaging to website graphics, the range of projects that a graphic designer can work on are beyond varied.
 Whether for print or electronic media, today's graphic design schools understand that the opportunities to enlist your imagination and artistic flair in this career are often surprising.